 Are Weighted Sleep Sacks Safe?

 It's no secret that much of what moms and dads do during a baby's first several months is to try to figure out how to help their baby sleep at normal times and for longer stretches.
 A survey from Owlet Baby Care found that nearly half of all parents with children six months or younger get just one to three hours of uninterrupted sleep a night.
 As hard as it can be to experience more sleeplessness than you've probably ever known in your life, this is developmentally normal for your baby.
 But that doesn't mean there aren't ways to help.
 What's important to understand as you're trying to help your baby sleep better is what is safe and what's not - and it can be hard to know.
-Today we're talking about weighted blankets your baby can safely wear and why this is an excellent go-to option for better sleep for your little one.
+Today we're talking about gently weighted sleep sacks and swaddles that your baby can safely wear and why they are an excellent go-to option for better sleep for your little one.

-Wearable blankets have only gotten more and more popular since then.
-But parents still want the facts - are they safe?
+Wearable blankets have grown in popularity, but parents still want the facts - are they safe?
 Yes!
 Healthychildren.org states, "If you are worried about your baby getting cold, you can use infant sleep clothing, such as a wearable blanket."
 They warn that other than the wearable blanket, your baby's crib should be free of any other soft objects, crib crib bumpers or loose bedding.

 So, why are wearable blankets okay when normal blankets aren't?